treidco/urban-tribble/README.md

-# urban-tribble
+# Manning LiveProject - Sorting &amp; Searching in Go
-Manning LiveProject - Sorting &amp; Searching in Go
+An exercise for fun and refreshing Go